 In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Board of Directors members are responsible for overseeing the Group's financial reporting process.
+Those charged with governance, Board of Directors members are responsible for overseeing the Group's financial reporting process.